 Ask yourself, what kind of story do you want to tell about this moment later on?
 Do you want it to be the story of how you freaked out, overreacted, cared only about yourself and made everything worse?
 Or do you want to be the hero of your story, someone who stayed calm, who put the needs of others first?

-The Prospective Retrospection frame is a bit of a mouthful, but the idea is to imagine how you will one day, at some point in the future, view your present moment and circumstances.
 Have you ever looked back fondly on “the good old days”?
 Have you ever wished you appreciated those days more at the time, rather than only realising how happy you were later, in retrospect?
 Well why not try considering how you will one day, at some point in the future, look back with that same nostalgic twinge on your present moment and circumstances.

 Maybe right now you’re a student, you’re poor, your student loan is swelling and you’re not quite sure what you really want to do with your life anyway; one day you might miss these days of being young, of not having to worry so much about your health, of having the friends you have before they leave to step into the real world.